mylofi/webauthn-local-client/BUNDLERS.md

 import { register, auth } from "@lo-fi/webauthn-local-client";
 ```

-When `import`ed like this, both Vite and Webpack should (via these plugins) properly find and bundle the `dist/bundlers/walc.mjs` ESM library module with the rest of your app code, hopefully without any further steps necessary.
+When `import`ed like this, Astro, Vite, and Webpack should (via these plugins) properly find and bundle the `dist/bundlers/walc.mjs` ESM library module with the rest of your app code, hopefully without any further steps necessary.